Features

 Coach-first tooling, not coach-replacement

-Most coaching apps treat every client the same: same default progression scheme, same macro adjustment rules, same deload cadence.
-MuscleBuddy treats methodology as data.
-The `CoachConfig` table stores a configuration record for every coach-client relationship, and every algorithmic decision the platform makes reads from it first.
+Most coaching apps treat every client the same: same progression scheme, same macro adjustment rules, same deload cadence.
+MuscleBuddy treats your methodology as a setting, saved per client, and every decision it makes reads from that setting first.

-A coach can run double progression with a strict +2.5 kg jump on one client and RPE-based autoregulation with a wider band on another.
-One client gets weekly macro adjustments triggered at ±0.5 lb/week from goal; another gets bi-weekly adjustments with a wider trigger band because they prefer fewer changes.
-Carb cycling can be on for clients in a cut and off for clients in maintenance, all from the same dashboard.
+Run double progression with a strict +2.5 kg jump on one client and RPE autoregulation with a wider band on another.
+Adjust one client's macros weekly the moment they drift ±0.5 lb/week from goal; adjust another every two weeks with a wider band because they hate surprises.
+Carb cycling on for the clients in a cut, off for the ones at maintenance.
+All from the same dashboard.

-Every algorithmic adjustment the engine wants to make — calorie drops, deloads, phase transitions — lands in an approval queue before it touches the client's program.
-You see the proposed change, the reasoning, and the underlying data.
-Approve it, modify it, or reject it.
-Nothing changes without your sign-off, and clients see "your coach updated your macros" rather than "the AI decided to cut your calories."
+Every adjustment MuscleBuddy wants to make — calorie drops, deloads, phase transitions — lands in an approval queue before it touches the client's program, alongside any coach-built programs waiting on your sign-off.
+You see the proposed change, the reasoning, and the data behind it.
+Approve it, change it, or throw it out.
+Nothing reaches the client without you, and what they see is "your coach updated your macros," not a number that moved on its own.

-The platform is opinionated about coach sovereignty: the AI is a research assistant, not a decision-maker.
-Your judgment is what clients are paying for, and the queue exists to amplify that judgment rather than route around it.
+We're opinionated about this: automation proposes, you decide.
+Your judgment is what clients are paying for.
+The queue exists to amplify it, not to route around it.

 Reusable program + nutrition templates